Anveshembadi/Practice-Session/Daily Updates.md

 ## 18/09/2024
 1. Worked on Trailhead(Platform Cache Basics- Walk Through a Sample Application and Discover Cache Diagnostics)
-2. Worked on Trailhead (Platform Events Basics- Understand Event-Driven Software Architecture; Define and Publish Platform Events)
+2. Worked on Trailhead (Platform Events Basics- Understand Event-Driven Software Architecture; Define and Publish Platform Events;Subscribe to Platform Events)
+3. Done with KT By Shiva on basic sample logicapps how to deploy them using pipelines.